FelixGruen/data-processing-pipeline/readme.md

+# The Data Processing Pipeline library

-The Data Processing Pipeline library was developed to help machine learning researchers working with large training sets of image data in general and medical imaging data in particular to easily set-up, structure, and change their pre-processing during experiments.
+The **Data Processing Pipeline** (dpp) library was developed to help machine learning researchers working with large training sets of image data in general and medical imaging data in particular to easily set-up, structure, and change their pre-processing during experiments.

 The Data Processing Pipeline is organized into transformations.
 Each transformation does exactly one thing.
 One transformation might clip all values to a certain range, while another might rotate an image.
 The functions that define a transformation actually set up a generator that reads from a Python iterator (or generator) and applies the transformation to each of its input.
 This means that a pipeline can be used with any other iterator and can be used like any other iterator, for example, you can iterate through all elements using a for-loop.
 This structure creates very readable, easily adaptable code.

 The documentation is available in html form under docs/index.html.

-# Installation
+## Installation

 Clone the git repository in a directory of your choise: